OpenDSA/OpenDSA/RST/source/Development/AnalCases.rst

 For example, consider the problem of searching an array containing :math:`n` integers to find the one with a particular value :math:`K` (assume that :math:`K` appears exactly once in the array).
-The :dfn:`sequential search` algorithm begins at the first position in the array and looks at each value in turn until :math:`K` is found.
+The :term:`sequential search` algorithm begins at the first position in the array and looks at each value in turn until :math:`K` is found.
 Once :math:`K` is found, the algorithm stops.